Eclipse-IoT/eclipsecon-2022-hackathon/README.md

 * [Console](https://github.com/Eclipse-IoT/eclipsecon-2022-hackathon/tree/main/console)
 * [Dashboard](https://github.com/Eclipse-IoT/eclipsecon-2022-hackathon/tree/main/dashboard)

+## Login

+You will need to create a user in the Keycloak instance.
+You will be directed to this instance during the login process.
+You can choose to either manually create an account and select a password, or use GitHub as identity provider.
+It is required to enter an e-mail address, however the address is not checked and will not be used.

 ## Hackathon

 For the hackathon, an instance of [Drogue IoT](https://www.drogue.io) as well as local Bluetooth Mesh gateways are provided for you to use.
 The hackathon itself includes example tasks where you can: